Mwoyoungo/lokal-s-hub/planning.md

 - ✅ Request appears on Developer Dashboard
 - ✅ Real-time updates using Supabase subscriptions

+## Recent Updates

+1. **Available Developer Filtering**
+   - ✅ Modified Home component to only show developers who are available (availability_status is true)
+   - ✅ Added visual indicator showing the number of available developers on the map
+   - ✅ Removed proximity-based filtering in favor of availability-based filtering

 ## Next Steps

 1. **Real-time Service Matching**